Search here...

 La Factoría is a cool, urban speakeasy.
 This was my favorite bar of the night and also one of the most famous bars in Old San Juan!
 It has even topped lists for best 50 bars in the world and is no doubt one of the best bars in Old San Juan.

 You will undoubtedly notice the bar’s popularity from the street but there is no sign on the outside of the bar.
-Located on the corner of Calle San Sebastian and Calle San Jose, once inside La Factoría don’t be fooled.
-Keep walking through the double doors next to the bar on the right side.
-Beyond these doors lay four other bars within La Factoría that you can not see from the street.
-I decided to enjoy Cuba Libre’s in the salsa room.
-Each of the bars inside La Factoría has a different vibe and its own identity from the next.
-(148 Calle San Sebastián)
+Located on the corner of Calle San Sebastian and Calle San Jose, once inside La Factoría don’t be fooled and keep walking through the double doors next to the bar on the right side.

-La Cubanita
+5. La Cubanita

-La Cubanita is a cozy little bar around the corner from busy Calle San Sebastian.
-Pull up a bar stool at this traditional style Puerto Rican dive bar and order drinks and food.
-The vibe here was awesome. (owned by La Factoría) (51 Calle San José)
+Pull up a bar stool at this traditional style Puerto Rican dive bar and order a delicious cocktail.
+The vibe at La Cubanita (owned by La Factoría) was awesome.
+(51 Calle San José)

-Barrachina
+6. Barrachina

-Barrachina claims they are the inventor of the piña colada.
-Definitely worth a stop (because hey they invented the piña colada) but to be honest… the frozen piña colada came out of a machine and was not what I was expecting!
-I’ve definitely have had better but Barrachina should still make it on your list of best bars in Old San Juan.
+Barrachina is definitely worth a stop (because hey they might have invented the piña colada) but to be honest… the frozen piña colada came out of a machine and was not what I was expecting!
+I’ve definitely have had better (ahem Caribe Hilton) but Barrachina should still make it on your list of best bars in Old San Juan.
 (104 Calle Fortaleza)

 piña colada sitting on top of bar at Barracina with little umbrella on top - best Old San Juan bars